fengvyi/Build-Front-End-Web-Applications-from-Scratch/README.md

 <a name="ravenous"/>

 ## Ravenous
-Ravenous is a Yelp-like web application that allows users to search the Yelp API for restaurants that match a search option.
+Ravenous is a Yelp-like web application that allows users to search the Yelp API for restaurants & more that match a search option.

 Website: https://ravenous-zefengsong.surge.sh